paulremo/NRPMHandbook/02_NRPMHandbook/system/handbook/reliability_prediction/methods.md

 1. All the system states are to be identified and classified as either operating states or failed states, or another category has to be defined.
 If each component has two possible states (operating and failed) and if the system has n components, the maximum number of states is $2^{n}$.
 During the life of the system, failed states can appear due to the existence of failures, or disappear following repairs.
 2. The possible transitions between the different states are to be listed and the causes of transitions needs to be identified.
 A transition rate has to be assigned based on theses causes.
 The causes of the transitions are either failure of one or several subsystem components; in this case the failure rate is representing the transition rate.
 Or the function of a component is restored and the repair rate is used as transition rate.
 3. The state transition diagram is developed wherein each node represents a state of the system, and each arc represents a transition between states.
-The guidelines given in IEC 61165 Error: Reference source not found for state transition diagrams should be applied.
+The guidelines given in {term}`IEC` 61165 Error: Reference source not found for state transition diagrams should be applied.
 4. The probabilities of being in the different states during a certain period in the life are calculated based on the state transition diagram.
 For a system with $m$ states a set of $m$ differential equations is derived from the state transition diagram.